 More about 1940s men’s uniforms and work clothing.

 Sturdy cotton canvas coveralls were worn by men that had to get dirty on the job.
 They were all one piece that buttoned down through the fly with a straight leg.
-They belted at the waist, had long sleeves for protection and a pointed collar.
+They belted at the waist, had long sleeves for protection, and typically featured a pointed collar.
 They also had big patch pockets on the chest for keeping things handy.

 Learn more about and buy men’s vintage workwear.